carinaesoft/carAPI/README.md

    on a number of rates )

-API is available under http://150.230.144.242/api/cars/ (deployed on Oracle Cloud VM) You can deploy the api localy using docker.
+API is available under http://150.230.144.242/api/cars/ (deployed on Oracle Cloud VM) You can deploy the api locally using docker.
 Fetch this GIT branch and build image by yourself using

 > docker build -t carapi .